“Building relationships one person at a time builds a sustainable business"

 Creating memorable experiences for your customers not only creates loyalty but it also leaves a warm feeling in your heart.
 Perhaps you know of people who have deep relationships they've nurtured over the years.
 Perhaps that person is you!

 I remember being raised in Cambridge, MA during the 60s and having a handful of girlfriends to hang out with while my mom was at work.
+I didn't know I was an introvert yet.
 In those days, there were 'community babysitters' who looked after us and told everything we did to our parents.
 If you were raised during these times, perhaps you can relate and appreciate how things have changed.
 Once my family started moving around, I lost touch with my childhood friends and never really felt connected anywhere else.

 It was a lonely place that left me longing for a friendship I could rely on no matter where I went.
 Maybe that's why I struggled with meeting new people and creating new relationships.
 I believe I was afraid of having to relocate and losing touch with them so I chose not to even try.
 Then one day, years into my adult life, I decided to put down roots and plant myself in a new 'home'.
 I put my faith in God and he led me to some amazing people who are now my 'family'.
 No matter where I go, I have a place to lay my head and shoulders to cry on when necessary.